mazerte/mocha-phantom-coverage-reporter/README.md

 Report
 ------

-In your console you can see the spec reporter of [Mocha](http://visionmedia.github.io/mocha/) and too files are created in coverage directory: coverage.lcov and coverage.html.
+In your console you can see the spec reporter of [Mocha](http://visionmedia.github.io/mocha/) and two files are created in coverage directory: coverage.lcov and coverage.html.

 The file "coverage.html", it's the result of Mocha HTMLCov reporter.
 It's very helpful for debug coverage in local.